 Sales agents can be a cost-effective means of reaching a wide variety of markets.

 "A lot of small businesses don't have the budget to justify employing a full-time sales representative," says Brown.
 "It can cost £50,000 to £100,000 a year to keep one rep on the road.
 With a sales agent, if you sell nothing, it costs nothing.
 The cost is always in line with the profitability as they only earn commission."

 An agent's main asset is the customers that they have relationships with.
 "Most agents have several hundred customers that they have been dealing with for years and they can put your product directly in front of them," explains Brown.

-However, Brown warns that managers who find it hard to relinquish control may find the relationship difficult.
-"Agents will not deliver a company script, wearing the company shirt," he says.
+However, he warns that managers who find it hard to relinquish control may find the relationship difficult.
+"Agents will not deliver a company script or wear the company shirt," he says.
 "They do not want to field constant calls from owner-managers.
 Most agents are running their own business and don't want to be micro-managed."

 "You need to be sure the agent's customer base is congruent with your target market and they have a portfolio of complementary, non-competing products," advises Brown.

 As self-employed intermediaries, sales agents usually make their money from commissions on sales, although some may receive retainers or expenses.

 Importantly, European law gives sales agents considerable protection so a contract must be drawn up by a solicitor.
 "By default, agents have a lot of rights - similar to those of employees, so you need a formal contract," says Brown.